debangshu16/Apriori-and-MS-Apriori/README.md

 # Apriori-and-MS-Apriori-to-find-the-K-frequent-itemsets
 The project finds the K-frequent itemsets using both Apriori and MS-Apriori.
-For apriori, the package MLXTend has been used while the MS-Apriori algorithm has been implemented from scratch based on the algorithm provided in the book Web Data Mining by Bing Liu.
+For apriori, the package MLxtend has been used while the MS-Apriori algorithm has been implemented from scratch based on the algorithm provided in the book Web Data Mining by Bing Liu.

 The dataset used is the "Bag of Words" dataset found publicly in the UCI Machine Learning Repository.(http://archive.ics.uci.edu/ml/datasets/Bag+of+Words)